metabrainz/critiquebrainz/docs/translation.rst

 Working locally
 ---------------

-Before doing anything make sure that you have client's virtual environment set up.
+Before doing anything make sure that you have virtual environment set up.
 Activate it to have access to ``pybabel`` command::

    $ source ./env